The Forward: After World War II

+In 1953, The Forward took the position that Julius and Ethel Rosenberg were guilty but held that the death sentence was too harsh a punishment.

 By 1962, circulation was down to 56,126 daily and 59,636 Sunday, and by 1983 the newspaper was published only once a week, with an English supplement.
 In 1990, the English supplement became an independent weekly which by 2000 had a circulation of 26,183, while the Yiddish weekly had a circulation of 7,000 and falling.

 As the influence of the Socialist Party in both American politics and in the Jewish community waned, the paper joined the American liberal mainstream though it maintained a social democratic orientation.
 The English version has some standing in the Jewish community as an outlet of liberal policy analysis.
-For a period in the 1990s, conservatives came to the fore of the English edition of the paper, but the break from tradition didn't last.
+For a period in the 1990s, conservatives came to the fore of the English edition of the paper, but the break from tradition did not last.
 (A number of conservatives dismissed from The Forward later helped to found the modern New York Sun.)